More than just a common language

 It seems there is more to it than that.
 As Bartholet puts it

-To put that slightly differently, Bartholet plainly believes many signed-up countries ratified the treaty as a purely cosmetic or political exercise with precious little follow through.
-Against that, in the unsigned US the great majority of children undeniably enjoy many of the fruits of the intentions behind the CRC.
-So signing or not signing is not in and of itself what makes the difference.
+To put that slightly differently, Bartholet plainly believes many signed-up countries ratified the CRC as a purely cosmetic or political exercise.
+There was precious little follow-through or even an intention to follow-through.
+Against that, in the unsigned US the great majority of children undeniably enjoy most of the fruits of the policies and laws advocated by the CRC.
+Thus, signing or not signing is not in and of itself what makes the difference.
 It’s the political will and wherewithal that matter.
 Some countries have it, some don’t.
-Signing up to the CRC may be evidence of an intention but it is not conclusive proof.
+Signing up to the CRC may be evidence of an intention to make children’s lives better but it is not conclusive proof.

 In the US parents’ rights rule

 Bartholet is clear that in relation to bringing up children there is more than one important difference between US laws and those prevailing in lots of other countries.
-Certainly when comparing the US with the UK and several European nations a singular point of departure is the rights of parents’ vis-a-vis the rights of their children.
-There seems little doubt this is one of the principal explanations for the delay in the USA joining the club.
+Certainly when comparing the US with the UK and several European nations a singular point of departure is the rights of parents vis-a-vis the rights of their children.

 To quote Bartholet